heutelbeck/sapl-pages/_drafts/2022-07-27-tutorial_01_spring.md

    }
 ```

+This policy introduces a new concept, i.e., the ```transform``` expression.
+If the policy is applicable, i.e., all rules evaluate to ```true```, whatever
+JSON value the ```transform``` expression evaluates to is added to authorization
+decision as the property ```resource``` and is sent back to the PEP.
+The presence of a ```resource``` object instructs the PEP to replace the resource data with itself.

+In this case, the so-called filter operator ```|-``` is applied to the resource object.
+The filter operator enables to select indivividual parts of a JSON value and to manipulate this
+part by, e.g., applying function to the selected value.
+In this case, the operator selects the ```content``` key of the resource and replaces it with a
+version of its content only exposing the the three leftmost characters and replacing the rest with
+a black square ("\u2588" in unicode).
+The selection expression is very powerful.
+Please refer to the [SAPL Documentation](/docs/2.1.0-SNAPSHOT/sapl-reference.html#filtering) for a full explanation.

-Also, ensure that the original age checking policy is still in place.
+Ensure that the original age checking policy is still in place.
 Now, restart and log in as Alice.

 When accessing ```http://localhost:8080/api/books/1```, you will get: